johan162/mptools/README.md

 **mptools** Is a utility package for **macOS** to help to create customized virtual machine nodes using [multipass](https://multipass.run/).
-In addition it can also help facilitate an adapted installation of **multipass** using the `mpinstall` utility.

 The customization of nodes are done through [cloud-init](https://cloud-init.io/) files.
 A set of template cloud-init